smallwat3r/docker-nginx-gunicorn-flask-letsencrypt/README.md

 This would be: `gunicorn -c gunicorn_ini.py wsgi:app`

-You might also want to update the `./core/requirements.txt` file with your Python dependencies.
+You might also want to update the `./core/requirements.txt` file with your Python packages.
 Also if you tweak `./core/gunicorn_ini.py`, for this config to work, gunicorn needs to bind to port `5000`.

 #### Dockerfile (./core) notes
-Some specific Python dependencies might require specific dependencies on the Alpine image to install.
+Some specific Python packages might require specific dependencies on the Alpine image to install.
 Also as the image is set-up to run with a non-root user, if your app needs access to specific directories, you might need to edit the Dockerfile to allow access to the user `app`.

 ## Setting things up